jacobobryant/biff/docs/01-tutorial/04-communities.md

 On every page, we'll want to know the list of communities the current user is in so that we can populate the dropdown box in the upper left corner above.
-Let's modify `com.eelchat.middleware/wrap-signed-in` so it loads the user's memberships (and the associated communities) on each request:
+Let's modify `com.eelchat.middleware/wrap-signed-in` so it loads the user's memberships (and the associated communities) on each request.
+We'll also change the redirect location to `/` instead of `/signin` while we're at it:

 ```diff
 ;; src/com/eelchat/middleware.clj